Daniel57910/bank_test/README.md

 acc.balance()\
 acc.printTransactions()

 The first line will install all the dependencies for running the application both development and test environments.
-To run the application tests, from the root of the project run npm run test.
+To run the application tests, from the root of the project type jasmine into the command line then click enter.

 **Example Application**\
 ![Sample Application](./example_bank_test.png?raw=true "Title")